LAtimes2/TeensyLogicAnalyzer/README.md

 3. Select Device type for your Teensy type, then select Load Firmware

 When done, select Capture and you can start looking at data.
 For a demo on Teensy without external signals, select Teensy Demo when loading firmware and channels 4-8 will have PWM data on them (be sure not to connect anything to the Teensy since these channels are outputs in Demo mode).

+#### Version 4.0

+New Run-Length Encoding (RLE) support.
+This only records data when it changes, so can record up to 100 times longer, depending on how often the data changes.
+To select it, enable Run Length Encoding on Acquisition tab.
+Added pre-built hex files for Teensy 3.0.

 #### Version 3.2